California

 The Future

-There is hope on the horizon, however.
-California has never experienced a greater opportunity to address these threats and American Rivers is already hard at work.
+There is hope on the horizon, and American Rivers is already hard at work to make an impact.

-Meanwhile, American Rivers has embarked on multi-benefit projects on both the San Joaquin and Sacramento sides of the watershed designed to enhance flood safety and restore salmon-rearing habitat by reconnecting the floodplain.
-Projects designed to improve water quality, increase water quantity, and improve quality of life by establishing the river as a more vibrant community asset are also underway.
+American Rivers has embarked on multi-benefit projects on the San Joaquin designed to enhance flood safety and restore salmon-rearing habitat by reconnecting the floodplain.
+Projects designed to improve water quality, increase water quantity, and improve the quality of life by establishing the river as a more vibrant community asset are also underway.

-While drought and climate change are affecting water patterns, they are also teaching Californians to adapt, improve groundwater storage and figure out ways to make a finite resource stretch farther.
-These rivers and the communities that depend on them are currently being acted upon by a confluence of forces that will create opportunities for historic success, or epic failure.
+While drought and climate change are affecting water patterns, they are also teaching Californians to adapt, improve groundwater storage, and figure out ways to make a finite resource stretch farther.
+The San Joaquin River and the communities that depend on it are currently being acted upon by a confluence of forces that will create opportunities for historic success or epic failure.